zack-bitcoin/amoveo-docs/white_paper.md

 The hard reality is that money is more akin to slavery and serfdom.

 The reason that slavery became such a successful institution historically is that societies with slavery were able to organize their population on a large scale.
 Societies that can organize outcompeted the societies that could not organize.
 Slavery allowed the upper class to control everyone else.
-The upper class could organize the people's labor, to coordinate on big projects.
-Like conquoring neighbors.
+The upper class could organize the people's labor to coordinate on big projects.
+Like conquoring neighbors to enslave even more people.

 Eventually, serfdom was found to be a more efficient alternative to slavery.
 Serfdom comes with the benefit that laborers have a little more individual rights and individual property, which incentivized them to work a little harder.
 Societies with serfdom were able to produce better soldiers with better equipment.
 This allowed the serfdom societies to outcompete the slavery societies.
-The transition from slavery to serfdom in Europe relates to the collapse of Roman society, and its gradual replacement with feudal society.
+The transition from slavery to serfdom in Europe relates to the collapse of the Roman empire, and its gradual replacement with feudalism.

 Then, modern money replaced serfdom as the mechanism by which the upper class can exercise its power to coordinate people's labor.
 Money made laborers feel like they had more control over their own lives, since they choose who to work for.
 Laborers end up working even harder under a money system, than they would have as serfs.
 People in the upper class had access to a wider range of laborers under the money system.
 Money based societies could produce better soldiers with better equipment in comparison to serfdom based societies.
 The transition from serfdom to money in Europe relates to the Emancipation reform of 1861 in Russia, and the August Decrees of 1789 during the French revolution.

 Money's primary purpose, the reason that societies with money outcompete those that lack money, is because money allows coordination on a large scale.
-With money, the upper class can coordinate society to do large scale violence and conquor neighbors.
+With money, the upper class can coordinate society to threaten large scale violence on their neighbors.
 Money is currently more effective at this than slavery or serfdom.

 How does money help the upper class coordinate the lower class?
 ================